Updated: Nov 22

 Of course, boats like to be used and Skyfall, after 5 weeks neglect, required some attention.
 What with the sand blown across from the Sahara ( yes, we are off the coast of Africa) and the local seagulls, the decks were in a sorry state.
 But nothing an hour or two with a hose could not sort out.

 Next up, we unpacked all the 'boat bits' we had brought with us.
 First up a new pennant.
-The Ocean Cruising Club is an (invitation only) organisation that caters for long distance sailors.
+The Ocean Cruising Club (OCC) is an invitation only organisation that caters for long distance sailors.
 The number of sea miles sailed by a typical member make our endeavours look like a weekend coastal sail.
 For instance, there is an annual award for most challenging or exceptional voyage.
 The winner was in a motorcycle accident some years ago and ended up losing an arm and a leg.
 During his recuperation, he discovered a list of circumnavigators on the Joshua Slocum Society website.
 He noted that no-one like himself, a double amputee, had made it onto the list.
 He immediately committed to somehow buying a boat and sailing around the world single-handed.
 Problem: he did not know how to sail!
 Several Youtube videos later and he felt confident enough to set off (in 2014), completing the voyage last year.
 As I said, reading about these people can make you feel very humble.
 However, earlier this year, we met Mike (S/Y Exulans) in the Azores and he liked our website enough to offer to invite me to join this veritable institution.
-Now, as a member, I am entitled to a 'flying fish' pennant (see photo at the top of the page) which we had brought with us.
+Now, as a member, I am entitled to a 'flying fish' OCC pennant (see photo at the top of the page) which we had brought with us.

-Then it was time to start with the toys.
+After the OCC pennant, it was time to start with the toys.
 First up was work on the newly installed Hydrovane self-steering.
 The system uses the wind to control an additional rudder which keeps the boat pointing at a constant angle to the wind.
 But, for it to work, the main rudder has to be locked in position with the boat sailing more or less straight

 Skyfall has a Lewmar locking system (circular knob in the picture) but this is completely useless.
 So we rigged up some clip on, easily adjustable, ropes ( one either side) to lash the wheel properly.
 We will see how well this works on the crossing.